Understanding Authorization Manager Role, Task, and Operation Definitions

 A task is a collection of operations and sometimes other tasks.
 Well-designed tasks are inclusive enough to represent work items that are recognizable (for example, "change password" or "submit expense").

-An operation is a set of permissions that you associate with system-level or API-level security procedures like WriteAttributes or ReadAttributes.
+An operation is a set of permissions that you associate with system-level or API-level security procedures such as WriteAttributes or ReadAttributes.
 You use operations as building blocks for tasks.

 Creating appropriate role definitions depends on the structure and goals of your organization.
 Roles support inheritance from other roles.

-To define a role, you specify a non-arbitrary name, a friendly description, and some lower-level tasks, roles, and operations that are part of it.
+To define a role, you specify a name, a friendly description, and some specific tasks, roles, and operations that are part of the role.
 This provides a mechanism for role inheritance.
 For example, a Helpdesk role might include a Product Support role.